BenignFred/ink-react/readme.md

 	<p>
 		<p>
 			<sup>
-				<a href="https://opencollective.com/vadimdemedes">My open source work is supported by the community ❤️</a>
+				<a href="https://opencollective.com/vadimdemedes">My open source work is supported by the community</a>
 			</sup>
 		</p>
 		<sup>Special thanks to:</sup>